aselshall/eds/HW/project.md

 To upload your code and data to GitHub, follow these steps:
 1. Create a GitHub account.
 2. Create a new repository.
-3. Upload your data and code to your GitHub repository.
+3. Cite your code repository in your report.
-4. Cite your code repository in your report.
+4. Upload your data and code to your GitHub repository.
-5. Optionally, you can also upload your presentation and report to GitHub.
+6. Upload your presentation and report to your GitHub repository.

 Additionally, with [Binder](https://mybinder.org/), you can open your notebooks in an executable environment, making your code promptly reproducible by anyone without the need to install Python or Jupyter.